New York Knicks Logo

 New York Knicks Logo 1946-1964

-The very first logo of the club was “Knickerbockers,” which originated from Dutch settlers who arrived in the New World.
-Most of them settled in the area, which is now known as New York.
-In particular, this refers to the style of pants worn by the settlers.
-The trousers rolled up below the knee that became known as “breeches,” or “pantaloons.”
-Now this word is mostly forgotten, and the name of the team is reduced to “Nix” in a hundred percent of cases.
+The club’s very first logo was “Knickerbockers,” derived from the Dutch settlers who arrived in the New World.
+Most of them settled in the area now known as New York.
+Specifically, this refers to the style of trousers worn by settlers.
+Pants rolled below the knee came to be called “breeches” or “pantaloons.”
+Now, this word is mostly forgotten, and the team name is shortened to “Knicks” in 100% of cases.

 The debut emblem was designed for the first official basketball competition in the 1946/47 season.
-It depicts a player nicknamed Father Knickerbocker.
-He runs forward in an attempt to grab the ball, which catches with both hands.
-The main character has a black cocked hat, a red-orange vest, blue pants, and a camisole of the same color.
-On the legs are boots with large buckles.
-The author of the cartoon version is Willard Mullin.
-He is a cartoonist, so the drawing style is appropriate.
+It featured a player nicknamed Father Knickerbocker.
+He is running forward, trying to catch a ball with both hands.
+The main character wears a black cap with a visor, a red-orange vest, blue pants, and a matching jacket.
+On his feet are boots with large buckles.
+The cartoon version’s author is Willard Mullin.
+He is an animator, hence the corresponding drawing style.

 1965 – 1979